 6. If I’m a non-EU citizen and acquire dual citizenship with an EU/EEA country, does Schengen still apply?

 Of course not.
-As a citizen you can live, work and travel freely in the EU/EEA/Schengen area because visas are unnecessary and the 90/180 rule is no longer relevant.
+As an EU/EEA citizen you can live, work and travel freely in the EU/EEA/Schengen area because visas are unnecessary and the 90/180 rule is no longer relevant.